|Academic Profile |

 |Professor Chen received his university education (both B.Sc. and D.Sc.) from Universite Catholique de Louvain in Belgium. |

-Professor Chen joined NTU as an Associate Professor in 2002, and received his tenure award (Associate Professor) in 2008.
+Professor Chen joined NTU as an Associate Professor in 2002.
 He was promoted to tenured Full Professor in 2011.
-At the University level, Professor Chen is the Director of the Food Science & Technology Programme (FST) in collaboration with Wageningen University & Research (WUR) from the Netherlands since 2014.
+At the University level, Professor Chen is the Director of the Food Science & Technology Programme (NTU FST) in collaboration with Wageningen University & Research (WUR) from the Netherlands since 2014.
 Under his leadership, the NTU-WUR collaboration has now expanded from a Joint 2nd Major in FST to a Joint PhD programme.
 In 2018, a new MoU has been signed between NTU and WUR during President Halimah's State Visit to the Netherlands.
-New components of the collaboration under the MoU would include a SkillsFuture food science programme, joint research efforts in food ingredients and green food processing, as well as nurturing next-generation food technology leaders through student exchange programmes and workshops.
+New components of the collaboration under the MoU would include a SkillsFuture food science programme.

 Professor Chen has shown outstanding dedication towards training university students at all levels.
-Twenty-eight PhD, 12 MSc, and numerous undergraduate students have graduated from his NTU lab .
+Thirty-one PhD, 18 MSc, and numerous undergraduate students have graduated from his NTU lab .
 Professor Chen was honoured at the 2010 NTU convocation with the “Inspirational Mentorship”, in recognition of his effort in guiding the top undergraduate student in Chemical and Biomolecular Engineering to be the recipient of both Lee Kuan Yew Gold Medal and Koh Boon Hwee Scholar’s Awards.
 In 2013, his Science Research Programme student from Raffles Institution won an individual Gold Medal at the prestigious Singapore Science & Engineering Fair (SEEF).
+In 2019, Prof. Chen was awarded the Outstanding Mentor Award by Ministry of Education, for guiding four teams from Raffles Institution in Science Mentorship Programme under MOE's Gifted Education Programme.

 In addition to teaching and research, Professor Chen has made dedicated service contributions to School of Chemical and Biomedical Engineering, NTU and Singapore society at large.